skip to Main Content

 Part 5 of 7

 Technology is the “T” in PESTEL.
-Technological factors have a critical macro-economic influence on a business’s operations, its products, how it delivers its services, and even its markets.
+Technological factors have a critical macroeconomic influence on a business’s operations, its products, how it delivers its services, and even its markets.

 Technological Factors in your PESTEL Analysis

-Technology encompasses innovation, automation, obsolescence, and R&D – and not just yours: it includes how competitors use technologies, and, very importantly, how your market embraces and accepts technological change.
+Technology encompasses innovation, automation, obsolescence, and R&D – and not just yours: it includes how competitors use technologies and, very importantly, how your market embraces and accepts technological change.

 What Are Technological Factors?